brittonlaroche/realm/inventoryDemo/README.md

 ![existing Project](./img/openExistingProject.png)

-When android opens a small popup window opens select the "Open Existing Project" open the folder where you installed the zip file /inventory-system-master.
+When android opens a small popup window opens.
+Select the "Open Existing Project" open the folder where you installed the zip file /inventory-system-master.
+The project will load and a small staus window will ask you to syncronize the gradle files.
+Chose the options to syncronize.

-When Android starts

 ## ![4](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/4b.png) Import the "Back Office" application